software-students-spring2025/4-containers-apij/README.md

 # ASL Recognition App

 ## Overview
-This project is a containerized application that recognizes ASL hand signals using a machine learning model.
+This project is a containerized application that recognizes ASL hand signals in real time using a machine learning model.
+It uses computer vision to interpret hand gestures captured via webcam, analyzes them with a trained model, and displays results through a web app.
+The objective is to make technology more accessible for those who rely on sign language to communicate.

 ## Team
 - [Aaqila Patel](https://github.com/aaqilap)